rupertl/gridlock/COMMANDS.md

 ```

 Takes the info from `PREFIX.json` and creates two things: a) a set of
-images in `grids/` showing where the grid has been placed and which
+diagnostic images in `grids/` showing where the grid has been placed
-cells are non whitespace b) a set of template text files in
+and which cells are non whitespace b) a set of template text files in
 `templates/`.

 ## gridlock text